-The backbox is compatible with the Duonet range of Fire Alarm Control Equipment and is common to the range of control panels and repeater panels.
+This backbox is compatible with the Quadnet range of Fire Alarm Control Equipment and is common to the range of control panels, repeater panels and power supply units.

 Surface Mounting

 At least four of the five mounting holes should be used to secure the cabinet to a solid wall using suitable screws of at least 50mm in length.
 Ensure that a minimum gap of 50mm is left between the sides of the backbox and any wall or projection (such as another box).
 On the left hand side, a larger gap of 320mm must be left to allow future removal of the CIE door in situ.